For Yext Inc. [YEXT], Oppenheimer sees a drop to $21. What next?

-Yext Inc. [NYSE: YEXT] closed the trading session at $16.31 on 05/27/20.
-The day’s price range saw the stock hit a low of $14.95, while the highest price level was $16.31.
-The stocks have a year to date performance of 13.11 percent and weekly performance of 15.92 percent.
-The stock has been moved at -1.63 percent over the last six months.
-The stock has performed 32.71 percent around the most recent 30 days and changed 5.02 percent over the most recent 3-months.
+Yext Inc. [NYSE: YEXT] gained 6.59% on the last trading session, reaching $17.63 price per share at the time.
+Yext Inc. represents 115.20 million in outstanding shares, while the company has a total market value of $2.01 billion with the latest information.
+YEXT stock price has been found in the range of $16.7301 to $17.67.

-If compared to the average trading volume of 1.10M shares, YEXT reached to a volume of 1299862 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.09M shares, YEXT reached a trading volume of 1348979 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Yext Inc. [YEXT]:
+Here is what top equities market gurus are saying about Yext Inc. [YEXT]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for YEXT shares is $17.14 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on YEXT stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.